GCoiffier/GCoiffier.github.io/content/publications/oneLipSDF.md

 style="width:600px;"
 >}}

 Why is this second point a problem?
 If the gradient exceeds unit norm, there is a risk that the function $f_\theta$ overestimates the true distance, which breaks the validity of geometrical queries like projection on the surface (Fig 3. center).
-If the implicit function always underestimates the distance (Fig 3. left), iterating the projection process will always yield the correct result at the cost of more computation time.
+If the implicit function always underestimates the distance (Fig 3. right), iterating the projection process will always yield the correct result at the cost of more computation time.

 {{< figure src="/img/1lipSDF/queries.jpeg"
 alt="Projection query on an implicit surface"